Jprameela-123/Automated-Crowd-Monitoring/README.md

 ---
 ## How to run this project
-step1-Initially prepare the dataset in the required format. step2-Train the models and save them. step3-Load the trained model on local computer and run the pipeline.py code in which functions are defined to allign the outputs comes from CNN and GRU models,to combine the scores of CNN and GRU using fusion-fuzzy logic,to create annotations and email alerts. step4-Run app.py by using the below steps
+step1-Initially prepare the dataset in the required format. step2-Train the models on the dataset consists of normal and abnormal crowd activity videos that are collected from different sources and save them. step3-Load the trained model on local computer and run the pipeline.py code in which functions are defined to allign the outputs comes from CNN and GRU models,to combine the scores of CNN and GRU using fusion-fuzzy logic,to create annotations and email alerts. step4-Run app.py by using the below steps
 ## Required Python Packages